 – Measuring tape

 CH – Chain

-Upon completion of row 23, place a stitch marker at one edge.
-This will mark where you will eventually fold the bottom up to form the pocket.
+Place a stitch marker on any edge of row 23.
+This will mark where your bottom edge will fold up to create the pocket.

 - Make with Halloween colours to hold some pieces of candy or mini chocolate bars.
 Give them out to co workers as a spooky surprise and coffee break treat.